 Personalization can mean so many things for brands and retailers: offering customized rewards programs or tailoring inventory based on consumer habits.
 Personalization is a highly effective way to earn customer loyalty, increase sales and improve customer experience.
 By delivering individualized experiences across channels, retailers can capitalize on what matters most to each unique shopper.
 The possibilities are endless!

 Nike’s “Find Your Greatness” campaign that coincided with the 2012 Olympic games in London, England, is a successful example of personalization.
-The campaign was an innovative one as it focussed on everyday athletes.
+The campaign was an innovative one as it focused on everyday athletes.

-What makes omnichannel retail different from multi-channel commerce?
+What makes omnichannel retailing different from multi-channel commerce?

 To clearly understand the difference, let’s loop in different types of commerce known: